Columbus Festival of lights

 Commentary Samples

 When completing the commentary section, include information that can be used to identify and describe your entry for the spectators.
 The Emcees will use this description to announce your entry.
-Your commentary should be a brief narrative – Use 2-5 sentences.
+Your commentary should be a brief narrative – use 2-5 sentences.
 Remember, to maintain the spirit of the event, the script should be fun to hear!
-Red Arch Community Events, Inc. reserves the right to edit and use the material as needed.
-Commentary Samples Examples:
+Event producers and media networks reserve the right to edit and use the material as needed and at their sole discretion.
+Every entry must complete and return the commentary document within two weeks of receipt.

 • "A heartfelt salute to our troops as the parade showcases a patriotic float, reminding us of the sacrifices made for our freedom.
 It's a poignant reminder that the holiday spirit extends beyond festivities and into our gratitude for those who serve."